-By Fern Easton.
-Last Updated 8th March 2021.
+By Joanne Jeffries.
+Last Updated 5th April 2022.
 Welcome to our guide, looking at the question, “I was sexually abused by a teacher, can I claim?”.
 If you were sexually abused by a teacher, whether at school, college, or another educational facility, you might be entitled to seek compensation for the harm, damage and suffering caused by your abuser.
 If you are still a minor and have suffered abuse by a teacher, a member of your family, or an appointed litigation friend could act on your behalf when making a personal injury claim for compensation.

 You may want a little more information on the process of claiming compensation for sexual abuse by a teacher and the sort of evidence needed to prove a case against your abuser, in which case, please select a section below.